 Something to take notes on.

-Cost for this outdoor course and day hike is $45 and we will provide you with course notes and a map.
-We will meet at 7:00 a.m. at the Target parking lot in North Lafayette where we will then drive up to the trailhead.
+We will meet at 7:00 a.m. at the Office Depot parking lot in North Lafayette next to the Tesla charging station, where we will then drive up to the trailhead.
 You can also choose to meet us at the designated trail head around 9:00 a.m.

 This is our level 1 event for our “Beginner to Advanced Backpacking Series”.
 This is a learning event that features an introduction to backpacking and hiking and an afternoon hike through a local park where we put into action some of the basic skills that we will cover.
 Your instructor will cover: